dafydd2277/systemAdmin/kickstart/centos8/README.md

 installer for the remainder.
 Unfortunately, I got caught up in a limitation of the kickstart format.
 Let's start with
 [Installing RHEL as an Experienced User][redhat01] for kickstart options with the RHEL 8 family of operating systems.
-The limitation with using a kickstart in an ISO is that the `repo` command doesn't accept `file://` scheme URLs.
-It only works with network type schemes like `http://`, `https://` etc. This means you cannot have the kickstart installation file scan for the packages in the ISO file or burned flash drive.

-(At some point, I might experiment with removing the package directories from the ISO file to speed creation.)

-If you insert a kickstart file into an ISO file, that kickstart file will need to include a `network` directive to gain access to any repositories out on your network and one or more `repo` directives for package locations.
-The need to include a `network` directive implies either limiting your customized ISO to single interface systems, or building fully customized ISOs/flash drives for system type you need.
-(With the `isoBuilder.sh` script in this directory, that's not actually hard.
-It's just time consuming to write out the file and possibly burn it to a storage device.)
+The challenge I'm facing is that having a kickstart file seems to eliminate using the ISO-burned USB drive as the installation source.
+The installer seems to require a valid network configuration and `repo` directives pointing to network-based package sources.
+I'm still working on that, and may open a bug with Red Hat.

-The good news is that I ran through these steps so many times in testing, that I gave up and wrote the `isoBuilder.sh` script in this directory to automate everything.
+The good news is that I ran through the ISO build steps so many times in testing, that I gave up and wrote the `isoBuilder.sh` script in this directory to automate everything.

 [redhat01]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-commands-and-options-reference_installing-rhel-as-an-experienced-user#user_kickstart-commands-for-system-configuration